sandhyaparna/AWS/AWS ML Speciality/Practical Data Science with AWS/Analyze Datasets and Train ML Models using AutoML.md

 ### AWS Data Wrangler - Python library
 * Visualization
 * Transform
-* Statistical Bias Report
+* Statistical Bias Report - Visualizable format - Wrangler uses only subset of data to detect bias
 * Feature Importance

 ### Amazon SageMaker Clarify - Python library
 * SageMakerClarifyProcessor is a construct/component/function that allows you to **scale the bias detection process into a distributed cluster**.
 By using two parameters, instance type and instance count, you can scale up the distributed cluster to the capacity that you need.
 Instant count represents the number of nodes that are included in the cluster, and instance type represents the processing capacity of each individual node in the cluster.
-* Bias report output path is the location to save bias report in S3
+* Bias report output path is the location to save bias report in S3 - Detailed report https://github.com/sandhyaparna/AWS/blob/master/AWS%20ML%20Speciality/Images/Statistical%20Bias%20Report.pdf
 * DataCaonfig object represents details about the data.
 It has input and output location of your data on S3, label
 * BiasConfig captures the interested features that we want to look at to evaluate bias or imbalnces
 * All the objects objects are passed as parameters into run_pre_training_bias object/function.
 Methods used to evaluate can be mentioned
 * Once the configuration of the pre-training bias method is done, you launch this job.
 In the background, SageMaker Clarify is using a construct called SageMaker Processing Job to execute the bias detection at scale.
+* Clarity is a scalable API
 * SageMaker Processing Jobs is a construct that allows you to perform any data-related tasks at scale.
 These tasks could be executing pre-processing, or post-processing tasks, or even using data to evaluate your model.
 ![](https://github.com/sandhyaparna/AWS/blob/master/AWS%20ML%20Speciality/Images/Amazon%20SageMaker%20Processing%20Job.PNG)
 * Amazon SageMaker Clarify is used for